A Unified Framework for the Non-Hermitian Localization: Boundary-Insensitive Modes and Electric-Magnetic Analogy

 where $\mathcal{N}$ is a normalization constant.
 The exponent $\Phi^s(x)/\mathbf{v}_{k_\pm}$ drives the skin localization properties, where $\Phi^s(x)=\int_{0}^{x} [ \Phi(x') - \Phi_a]\;dx'$.
 Skin modes vanish when $\Phi(x') \equiv \Phi_a$ (preserving translational symmetry), so localization arises only from deviations of $\Phi(x')$ from $\Phi_a$.
 For $\Phi^s(x)$ linear in $x$, we have $2\Phi^s(x)/\mathbf{v}_{k_\pm} = x/\xi_{k_\pm}$, where $\xi_{k_\pm}$ is the localization length.
 Notably, $\operatorname{sgn}(\xi_{k_\pm}) = \operatorname{sgn}(\mathbf{v}_{k_\pm})$, and since $\operatorname{sgn}(\xi_{k_+}\xi_{k_-}) < 0$, the $k_+$ and $k_-$ modes localize at opposite ends.
 This property holds even for $\Phi^s(x)$ nonlinear in $x$, providing the second rationale for the term \emph{relative}.
 To validate the theory, we set the Bloch Hamiltonian ${H}_h (k)=2t\cos k$ and $\Phi(x)=\lambda\operatorname{sgn}\big((x - L/2)(x-L)\big)$; as shown in Fig.~\ref{fig:RSE-IDW}(b), the numerically extracted localization lengths agree excellently with theoretical predictions (details in the Methods).

-In summary, the essential distinction between periodic and open boundary conditions lies in whether translational symmetry is preserved.
+In summary, the essential distinction between PBC and OBC lies in whether translational symmetry is preserved.
 As evident from Eq.~\eqref{eq:RSE}, the nonuniform potential $\Phi(x)$ itself already breaks translational symmetry, rendering the choice of boundary conditions inconsequential.
 In finite systems, different forms of $\Phi(x)$ in real space break translational symmetry in distinct ways, thereby fixing the localization positions at the IDWs, in contrast to OBC, which breaks symmetry only at the physical boundaries.
 This highlights the crucial role of real-space non-Hermitian terms in understanding the RSE.\\

 {\textbf{Generalized Non-Hermitian Skin Effect}}\\